 Step 1: Understand the types of heating units.

-Ontario households have five main options for heating units: furnaces, heat pumps, boilers, solar heating units and baseboard heaters.
+Ontario households have five main options for heating units: furnaces, heat pumps, boilers, solar heating units, and baseboard heaters.
 Each heating unit has its advantages and disadvantages.
 Furthermore, each unit does have sub-categories.
-For example, you can either buy a gas furnace, oil furnace, propane furnace or an electric furnace.
+For example, you can either buy a gas furnace, oil furnace, propane furnace, or electric furnace.

 Step 2: Get to know your home